Chris Messina (inventor): Proposing the hashtag

-Social campaigns have begun to be titled in a hashtag form.
 The International Telecommunication Union (ITU) approved in November 1988 a recommendation that put the hash sign on the right side of the 0 in the button arrangement for push buttons on telephones.
 This same arrangement is still used today in most software phones (see Android dialer for example).
 The ITU recommendation had two design options for the hash: a European version where the hash sign was built with a 90-degree angle and a North American version with an 80-degree angle.
 The North American version seems to have prevailed as most hash signs in Europe now follow the 80 degree inclination.

 The pound sign (not to confused with the pound currency sign) was adopted for use within IRC networks c.
 1988 to label groups and topics.
 Channels or topics that are available across an entire IRC network are prefixed with a hash symbol (as opposed to those local to a server, which use an ampersand).

 HTML has used # as a fragment identifier from the very start of the World-Wide Web (c.
 1993).

 The use of the pound sign in IRC inspired Chris Messina to propose a similar system to be used on Twitter to tag topics of interest on the microblogging network.
 He posted the first hashtag on Twitter.
 Messina's suggestion to use the hashtag was initially not adopted by Twitter, but the practice took off after hashtags were widely used in tweets relating to the 2007 San Diego forest fires in Southern California.
 According to Messina, he suggested use of the hashtag to make it easy for "lay" users to search for content and find specific relevant updates; they were for people who do not have the technological knowledge to navigate the site.
 Therefore, the hashtag "was created organically by Twitter users as a way to categorize messages."
 Today they are for anyone, either with or without technical knowledge, to easily impose enough annotation to be useful without needing a more formal system or adhering to many technical details.